ughodke/Documentation/cloud-and-lan-connected-device-types-developers-guide/building-lan-connected-device-types/building-the-service-manager.rst

 mDNS/DNS-SD
 ~~~~~~~~~~~

-Device discovery via mDNS/DNS-SD or Bonjour is not currently supported.
+Device discovery via mDNS/DNS-SD or Bonjour is not currently supported. (** pls see note in change request)

 Handling Updates (Adds/Changes/Deletes)
 ---------------------------------------